awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-applicationautoscaling-scalabletarget-scheduledaction.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ScheduledActionName`  <a name="cfn-applicationautoscaling-scalabletarget-scheduledaction-scheduledactionname"></a>
 The name of the scheduled action\.
+This name must be unique among all other scheduled actions on the specified scalable target\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`